 Running is demanding.
-Some Physiological functions as the cardiovascular system, which is most important adapt very quickly to new loads by running and we experience an improvement in breathing and heart rate after 4-5 weeks of training among other things.
+Some Physiological functions such as the cardiovascular system, which is most important adapt very quickly to new loads by running and we experience an improvement in breathing and heart rate after 4-5 weeks of training among other things.
 But other physiological parts like muscles, tendons and tissues need different and longer adaptation time.
 Improving endurance workouts with focus on running is the most important factor in marathon training and long-distance running but we also have to respect and find a balance between the differences in this physiological development.

 So, we want to make a plan for the training that follows these rules and find the balance particular between training frequency, training volume, training intensity, variation and recovery in aerobic endurance.
 A plan will be a program to follow.
 So you can manage your progress and if you start from your current level, you will be on the right path.

-Improve your Aerobic Endurance
+Improve Your Aerobic Endurance

 If we do that well and keep this balance, we will experience small miracles, because no matter when you start running and no matter which physical state you’re starting from, you will experience progress, the only limit is the “genetic wall”.
 In general, when we want to improve something about ourselves, it’s also best not to do it too fast at the beginning with the risk to quit.